 Two main differences between monday.com and Evernote lie in collaboration and workflow.

-This workspace is perfectly designed for large or small teams working together on notes, images, and documents.
-A group can customize it to meet their needs.
+monday.com Work OS is perfectly designed for large or small teams working together on notes, images, and documents, and everything in between.
+A group can customize it entirely to meet their needs, no coding required.

 Here’s a snapshot of monday.com’s meeting notes template, for instance, showing how people can be easily assigned to tasks as the meeting is being run:

 A “Spaces” option is available through Evernote’s Business tier of service.
 However, it lacks the same level of connectedness and adaptability that you’ll find with monday.com.